 We finish this academic year with 80% of the Year 6’s being able to swim 25M and self rescue.
 This is slightly less than last year due to COVID 19 and not being able to reassess the children who hadn’t secured the required level.

-At the end of last year (August 2019) 95% of the year group achieved the swimming standard set in the National Curriculum.
+At the end of the academic year 2019, 95% of the year group achieved the swimming standard set in the National Curriculum.